dayfine/xlab/docs/setup_dev_env.md

    try: "which python" and then "python --version";
         "ls -a" (list all the dir including hidden file) then "cat .envrc"

+   NOTE: if python 3.8 is missing, install it using the link on https://www.python.org/downloads/release/python-380/

 5. Try build and test the codebase: